 Damage to the skin may also result from barrier creams not having been applied properly, or when existing abrasions on the scalp come into contact with chemicals.
 Another common perming accident is where the solution is left in the hair for too long, or is too strong in the first place, resulting in ‘over-processed’ hair.
 In extreme cases, over-processed hair may begin to fall out while the perming rods are being removed, or later while combing the hair at home.

 The scalp may also become itchy, causing the person to scratch and dislodge clumps of hair.
 In other cases the hair will be dry, brittle and frizzy, or the client will be left with the opposite look to that which they intended.

 Hair Damage Claims Blog Posts

-Make a hair damage claim with Joanne's help
+Make a beauty injury claim with Joanne's help